-The Draft Plan will be reviewed and amended on the basis of the submissions received, followed by adoption of the Plan by Dublin City Council.
+The Draft Plan will be reviewed and amended based on the submissions received, followed by adoption of the Plan by Dublin City Council.
 The final stage will be the publication of the full and final Litter Management Plan 2020 - 2022.

-2. Review of the 2016-2018 Litter Management Plan
+2 Review of the 2016-2018 Litter Management Plan